 The following three elements are required to establish whether an eligible data breach has occurred under the NDB scheme:

-- where there has been an unauthorised disclosure of, or unauthorised access to personal information or where personal information is lost;
+1. where there has been an unauthorised disclosure of or unauthorised access to personal information or where personal information is lost;

-- the Entity has not been able to prevent the likely serious harm with remedial action.
+3. The Entity has been unable to prevent the severe likely harm with remedial action.

 What Obligations Does the Notifiable Data Breach Scheme Impose?

-The NDB imposes an obligation to report breaches which could result in ‘serious harm‘ to an individual or individuals.
-Reporting of breaches must be made to the Office of the Australian Information Commissioner (OAIC).
-Additionally, the NDB requires data breaches to be reported to the individuals whose personal information subjected to the breach.
+The NDB imposes an obligation to report breaches that could result in ‘serious harm‘ to an individual or individuals.
+Data breaches must be reported to the Office of the Australian Information Commissioner (OAIC).
+Additionally, the NDB requires data breaches to be reported to the individuals whose personal information is subjected to the breach.

 Section 26WK(3) of the Privacy Act requires that the notice must contain:

-- Recommended steps that affected individuals should take in response to the breach.
+4. Recommended steps affected individuals should take in response to the breach.

 What Is The Meaning of ‘Serious Harm’?

-The meaning of ‘serious harm’ is not defined in the Privacy Act.
-However, section 26WG of the Privacy Act sets out ‘relevant matters’ Entities must take into consideration when assessing serious harm.
+The Privacy Act does not define the meaning of ‘serious harm’.
+However, section 26WG of the Privacy Act sets out ‘relevant matters’ Entities must consider when assessing serious harm.
 Those relevant matters include the kind of information, the sensitivity of the information, the type of people that could obtain the information, the nature of the harm and if the information is encrypted.

 The OAIC also provides guidance on the meaning of serious harm to include serious physical, psychological, emotional, financial, or reputational harm and advises that serious harm be assessed from the perspective of a reasonable person.